Qualcomm EDL mode

 The Qualcomm Emergency Download mode, commonly known as Qualcomm EDL mode and officially known as Qualcomm HS-USB QD-Loader 9008 is a feature implemented in the boot ROM of a system on a chip by Qualcomm which can be used to recover bricked smartphones.
 On Google's Pixel 3, the feature was accidentally shown to users after the phone was bricked.

 Device support

 For a device to support EDL it must be using Qualcomm hardware.
-The most widespread SoC from Qualcomm is the Snapdragon.
+The Snapdragon family is very widely used.

 Access

 ADB

 The Android Debug Bridge can be utilized to get access to EDL mode, with the command adb reboot edl.

 Windows

 The Qualcomm Product Support Tool (QPST) is normally used internally by service center executives for low-level firmware flashing to revive Android devices from a hard-brick or to fix persistent software issues.
 To flash the firmware, the tool communicates with supported devices via EDL.
 The QPST has not been officially released by Qualcomm.